FlameHorizon/omarchy-ash-theme-custom/README.md

 # Omarchy Ash Theme

-This is the Ash Theme for [Omarchy.org](https://omarchy.org), providing a cohesive and visually appealing configuration set for your Linux desktop environment.
+This is the Ash Theme Custom for [Omarchy.org](https://omarchy.org), providing a cohesive and visually appealing configuration set for your Linux desktop environment.

 <p align="center">
   <img src="theme.png" alt="Ash Theme Preview">